 en

-at Erzsébet Spa Health Center Medical.
+One-day eye surgeries at Erzsébet Spa Health Center Medical, Miskolc.

 The eye surgery center of Erzsébet Spa Health Center Medical opened its doors at September 2023, where a state-of-the-art, one-day private surgery center equipped with the latest ophthalmic instruments and surgical equipment awaits my patients.